grafana/k6/js/tc39/README.md

 Unfortunately k6 doesn't pass all the test that are currently defined as "interesting" and probably won't even more.
-Goja decided to just not run the ones that it knows it fails currently, but this means that if they stop fail, someone needs to go re-enable that test.
-This also means that if the previous breakage was something a user can work around in a certain way, it now might be something else that the user can't workaround or have another problem.
+Goja decided to just not run the ones that it knows it fails currently, but this means that if they stop failing, someone needs to go re-enable these tests.
+This also means that, if the previous breakage was something a user can work around in a certain way, it now might be something else that the user can't workaround or have another problem.
 For this reasons I decided that actually recording what breaks and checking that it doesn't change is a better idea.